VictorAuYeung/FPS-Demo/ReadME.md

 ## Description:
 This is a playable demo, but note that it is still a __Work in Progress__.

-I created this project as a demo to learn more about lighting techniques in 3 Dimensional Environements, as well as Post Processing features via Unity.
+I created this demo project to experiment with 3D environments, using different lighting/shader techniques, as well as using Unity Post Processing to create aesthetic environments.

 ## Movement:
 This project is equipped with a basic FPS character controller, allowing you to explore the environment.